userlandkernel/Minerva-Debugger/README.md

 ***TLDR***:
 *Providing a great interface to kernel, hardware, threads and processes in a productive research environment.*

-The Minerva Debugger is a debugger built on top of the features of the iOS Operating System.
+- Built on top of features of iOS Operating System.
-It allows one to interact with components of the Operating System like subsystems such as Mach, IOKit and BSD or interfaces like Network, Bluetooth, Serial or execution such as processes, tasks, threads and exception handlers.
+- Allows interacting with components of the OS like (Mach, IOKit, BSD).
+- Allows interacting with interfaces such as Network, Bluetooth, Serial.
+- Allows interacting with execution of processes, tasks, threads, exception handlers and likewise.
-The debugger consists of a multiple of useful components like a network or local shell, serial I/O and a server that exposes the debugger as an API to the network.
+- Consists of multiple components under more: a local and tcp bound shell, serial I/O and an api server.
-The API is implemented like the structures one would expect.
+- API has routes for many logical operations in an easy structure as seen in the example:
-Each component can be reached through a matching route, so one could get for example the task of a process by its pid (task_for_pid()) in a way such that https://minerva.local:666/process/{pid}/task will return the task information for the given pid.
+Get the task of a process by its pid (task_for_pid()) via https://minerva.local:666/process/{pid}/task which returns the task information for the given pid including the taskport.

 ## Support